kushymittal/Reading-List/README.md

 ## Currently Reading

-- [ ] The Rational Optimist: How Prosperity Evolves, Matt Ridley
 - [ ] Zero to One: Notes on Startups, or How to Build the Future, Peter Thiel
+- [ ] Surely You're Joking, Mr. Feynman!: Adventures of a Curious Character, Richard Feynman

 ## Up Next